 Dr. Warren became involved with GSA in 2002 as a member of GSA's Foundation and served on the parent committee.
 In 2008 she became the Assistant Director.
 She has seen, first hand, what GSA does in developing young artists and believes her daughter's success is due to the training she received in the GSA Musical Theatre Department.

 Dr. Warren is very proud of her daughter, who has made her Broadway debut in "Bring It on The Musical" originating the role of Danielle, the queen bee of Jackson High School.

 Deborah Thorpe, Assistant Director/Foundation Director email@example.com

 Deborah Thorpe earned her BA degree in Dance and Education from Goucher College and her M.Ed degree in Dance Education from Colorado State University.
 Her professional modern dance career ranged from regional dance companies in Colorado, Baltimore and New York City.
 In 1984 she assisted in forming GSA, and from 1985- 2011 she was Chair of the GSA Dance Department.
 Her position of Assistant Director began in the fall of 2011.
-She has been an integral part of the arts community in Hampton Roads and has served as a panel member for the Virginia Commission on the Arts, was President of the Board for Todd Rosenlieb Dance for 8 years, and serves on the Horizon Circle of CHKD.
+She has been an integral part of the arts community in Hampton Roads and has served as a panel member for the Virginia Commission on the Arts, was President of the Board for Todd Rosenlieb Dance for 8 years, currently serves on the Board of Directors for the Downtown Norfolk Council, is a member of WHRO Community Advisory Board, and is a member of the Horizon Circle of CHKD.
 She is the Founding Director of the Regional High School Dance Festival and received the Outstanding Service Award from the National High School Dance Festival in 2002.
 She is married to Brad Thorpe and has two sons, Greg and Alex.